amyli2027/blood-alcohol-predictor/README.md

-# Project Title
+# Anti-DUI

-A short description of the project.
+## Description

-Example: A machine learning project to predict housing prices based on various features.
+This project uses data on individual factors (including body weight, gender, and number of drinks consumed) alongside measured Blood Alcohol Concentration (BAC) values to build a regression model that predicts BAC levels.
+The model is incorporated into a web-based tool designed to estimate how many drinks an individual should consume to reach a specific BAC or intoxication level, empowering users to make responsible and informed drinking decisions.
+The project includes data cleaning, exploratory analysis, model evaluation, and visualization of results.

 ## Project Structure

 - `data/raw/` - Original data
 - `data/processed/` - Cleaned data
-- `notebooks/` - Jupyter notebooks for data cleaning and model training
+- `notebooks/` - Jupyter notebooks for exploratory data analysis, data pre-processing, model training, evaluation, and selection
 - `src/` - Python scripts with helper functions
-- `outputs/` - Saved models, plots, and predictions
+- `output/` - Saved models, plots, and performance metrics
-- `results/` - Final evaluation metrics and summary tables
+- `website/` - Code for website estimating drinks required to achieve desired intoxication level

-## Getting Started
+## How to Run

 1. Clone the repository:
     ```bash